rforshaw/MalletEngine/README.md

 I have yet to add the Android &amp; iOS source files to the repository.
 This will be done at a later date.

 Note:
+Folder that begin with an underscore, _desktop, or have underscores between words, _game_test, are not considered to be part of the
+Mallet Engine compiled hierarchy.
+Classes with these folders should specify their package location as within the parent folder.

+Note:
-The Mallet Engine contains a pre-made entry point located at: ./src/com/linxonline/mallet/main/Main.java
+The Mallet Engine contains a pre-made entry point located at: ./src/com/linxonline/mallet/main/_desktop/DesktopTestMain.java